A Brilliant Use for Blackberries

 Triple Crown Blackberry Jam

-“Rip out those plants, Mom!” my daughter told me.
+blackberries on plant“Rip out those plants, Mom!” my daughter told me.
 “They’ll totally take over!”

 She meant the alien-looking blackberry canes towering over one of my Marionberry rows.
 The monstrous canes don’t sprawl over the ground like the Marions but stand erect, as tall as fifteen feet.
 Each cane is as thick as a sapling, and thornless.
 The leaves aren’t blotched with rust like those of the Marions but solid green, the picture of health.